Bootstrapping the critical behavior of multi-matrix models: Introduction

 where $F_{GUE}^{0}$ denotes the free energy of the Gaussian Unitary ensemble (GUE) in the large $N$ limit.
 The process by which we produce this is iterative and elementary in nature.
 With sufficient computational resources, one could extend this expansion to an arbitrary number of corrections.

 Lastly we study the following unsolved 3-matrix model

-which seems to have a search space of dimension two.
-We can begin to see evidence of critical behaviour similar to that of a cubic single matrix model.
+In this model we begin to see evidence of critical behaviour similar to that of a cubic single matrix model.
 Just as in the 2-matrix models, we also compute the first few terms of a power series expansion for the free energy at $g=0$.

-The article is organized as follows.
+This article is organized as follows.
 In Section \ref{sec:prelim}, we give the necessary background on matrix models, their critical behaviour, the Schwinger-Dyson equations, and bootstrapping with positivity.
 Next, in Section \ref{sec: quartic}, we demonstrate how bootstrapping can be used to find the well-known critical point and exponent of the quartic single matrix model.
-In Section \ref{sec:2-matrix}, we study the 2-matrix model mentioned above, and lastly in Section \ref{sec:3matrix} we study the 3-matrix model.
+In Section \ref{sec:2-matrix}, we study the 2-matrix models mentioned above, and lastly in Section \ref{sec:3matrix} we bootstrap the 3-matrix model.
 In Section \ref{Sec: conclusion}, we summarize our work and its outlook.
 Examples of the Schwinger-Dyson equations and moments can be found for each model in the Appendices.
+These collections of equations are illustrative and not necessarily the entire list of equations used in bootstrapping.
+They contain clear patterns that may lead to hints at general analytical solutions.